Government Regulatory Controls

 In addition, other government agencies play an important role in assessing Mitsui E&P Australia’s activities including the Department of Water and Environmental Regulation (DWER), which reviews the Company’s licences to construct water wells and extract superficial aquifer water for use during operations.

 Mitsui E&P Australia (MEPAU) engages with other regulators, who may be involved in both the exploration, production and decommissioning processes, including:

-The Western Australian oil and gas industry is highly regulated and MEPAU commits itself to upholding the highest standards for environmental and operational performance at every stage of a project’s development.
+The Western Australian oil and gas industry is highly regulated and MEPAU is committed to upholding the highest standards for environmental and operational performance at every stage of a project’s development.

 As part of its approvals process, MEPAU is required to identify environmental impacts and risks associated with the proposed activity and how each of these would be mitigated or managed.
-The Environmental Plan is a legally binding management document, assessed by the DMIRS, which must contain accurate information about all aspect of a proposal including:
+The Environmental Plan is a legally binding management document, assessed by the DMIRS, which contains accurate information about all aspects of a proposal including:

 - A description of the proposed activity and environment

 A description of the environment must also provide information on:

 - Climate and meteorology

 - Vegetation, flora and fauna